Unity-Technologies/ml-agents/docs/Training-Curriculum-Learning.md

 Once we have specified our metacurriculum and curriculums, we can launch `mlagents-learn` using the `–curriculum` flag to point to the metacurriculum folder and PPO will train using Curriculum Learning.
-For example, to train Agents in the Wall Jump environment with curriculum learning, we can run
+For example, to train agents in the Wall Jump environment with curriculum learning, we can run

 ```sh
 mlagents-learn config/trainer_config.yaml --curriculum=curricula/wall-jump/ --run-id=wall-jump-curriculum --train